 (b) to impose liabilities on any person (other than the State or an authority of the State) in respect of anything done or omitted before the day of its publication.

-[Section 43 inserted by No. 3 of 2015 s.
+[Section 43 inserted: No. 3 of 2015 s.
 13.]

 44. Reserves managed by Authority